-The UCC can run jobs specified in a simple job description Section 7 format.
-In the following it is assumed that you have installed Section 2 UCC and tried the quick start Section 3 examples.
+The UCC can run jobs specified in a simple job description format Section 7.
+In the following it is assumed that you have UCC installed Section 2 and tried some examples Section 3.

 For example, assume the file "myjob.u" looks as follows